arj03/ssb-browser-core/README.md

 browser together with the log, indexes and smaller images.
 To reduce storage and network requirements, partial replication has been implemented.
 Wasm is used for crypto and is around 90% the speed of the C implementation.
-A WebSocket is used to connect to pubs.
+A WebSocket is used to connect to pubs or rooms.
 The `bundle-core.js` file in dist/ is roughly 2mb.

-Replication in the browser is quite a bit slower than in node, around 4-5x.
+Replication in the browser is quite a bit slower than in node, around 2x.
 There doesn't seem to be a single cause, it appears to be all the diferrent layers that are [slower]: end-to-end encryption, database write etc.

 SSB conn is used for connections and rooms are supported.
 Partial replication is implemented which allows two connected browsers to do a